-News of the death of South African writer André Brink, who died at the age of seventy-nine on a flight from Belgium after being awarded a honorary doctorate.
+News of the death of South African writer André Brink, who died at the age of seventy-nine on a flight from Belgium after being awarded an honorary doctorate.
 He was still teaching Literature at the University of Capetown.

 When I last interviewed him, he talked about his book A Fork in the Road.
-The memoir draws from his life as god-fearing Afrikaner boy from a racist family, to banned anti-apartheid writer, and finally to a critic of current South African politics.
+The memoir draws from his life as a god-fearing Afrikaner boy from a racist family, to banned anti-apartheid writer, and finally to a critic of current South African politics.

-His emergence as one of South Africa’s best known writers came hand in hand with the vast changes that happened in South Africa in the 20th century, mirroring the changes in Andre Brink’s outlook.
+His emergence as one of South Africa’s best-known writers came hand in hand with the vast changes that happened in South Africa in the 20th century, mirroring the changes in Andre Brink’s outlook.
 He wrote novels, plays and political essays.
 In 2009 he spoke to me from his home in Cape Town.

-Ramona Koval: If a writer is fortunate in having been born into a place and a time which was guaranteed to provide them with stories, then André Brink has indeed been fortunate.
+Ramona Koval: If a writer is fortunate in having been born into a place and a time that was guaranteed to provide them with stories, then André Brink has indeed been fortunate.
 Born in 1935, he grew up in a small South African town in the shadow of the local Dutch Reform Church.
-With a father who was a magistrate, an inner milieu that believed the ideas of white racial superiority, his emergence as one of South Africa’s best known writers came hand-in-hand with the vast changes that happened in South Africa in the 20th century, mirroring the changes that happened to André Brink’s outlook.
+With a father who was a magistrate, an inner milieu that believed the ideas of white racial superiority, his emergence as one of South Africa’s best-known writers came hand-in-hand with the vast changes that happened in South Africa in the 20th century, mirroring the changes that happened to André Brink’s outlook.